s4ltyk0v/txt2pdf/README.md

 # txt2pdf

-Program for converting a payroll calculation sheet from a text file to a pdf file.
+Program for converting a payroll calculation sheet from a text file to a pdf file and send to Telegram.

 ## Getting Started